Site Map

 Chart 3.14: Total Recent Revenue by Type

-At the top of the business cycle in 2007, income taxes collected 13.5 perent of GDP and social insurance taxes amounted to 6.9 perent of GDP.
-Ad-valorem taxes totalled 7.6 percent of GDP.
-Fees and charges totalled 2.5 perent of GDP and business revenue totalled 6.5 percent of GDP.
-Two years later in the depths of the Great Recession income taxes had declined to 9.8 percent of GDP and social insurance taxes had increased to 7.1 percent of GDP.
-Ad-valorem taxes were almost unchanged at 7.7 percent of GDP.
-Fees and charges increased to 2.8 percent of GDP and business and other revenues had gone negative to -1.4 percent of GDP, primarily due to $0.5 trillion in losses on government employee pension plans.
+Two years later in the depths of the Great Recession in 2009 income taxes had declined to 9.5 percent of GDP.
+Ad-valorem taxes were almost unchanged at 7.6 percent of GDP.
+Fees and charges checked in at 2.7 percent of GDP and business and other revenues at 2.8 percent of GDP.
+Social insurance taxes had decreased to 2.8 percent of GDP. primarily due to $0.5 trillion in losses on government employee pension plans.

 Revenue Breakdown by Level of Government